piotrmurach/benchmark-trend/README.md

 ## 1. Usage

-Let's assume we would like to find out behaviour of a Fibonnacci algorith:
+Let's assume we would like to find out behaviour of a Fibonnacci algorithm:

 ```ruby
 def fibonacci(n)